evaafi/liquidation-bot/README.md

 #### Judges
 - A distinguished panel of DeFi experts and core Evaa Protocol team members

+### **Additional Condition for the Hackathon**

+- **Unique `query_id` for Each Operation Sequence**: Participants are required to use a unique `query_id` for each sequence of operations (liquidation + swap, swap + liquidation, swap + liquidation + swap).
+This will facilitate the tracking and analysis of operations, simplifying the validation process and efficiency assessment of the bots.

 ---

 ### **Developer Resources**

 #### An Open Source Basic Liquidation Bot That You Can Get Started With
-Access the open source hackathon version of the basic liquidation bot to interact with EVAA's smart contracts:
+Access the open-source hackathon version of the basic liquidation bot to interact with EVAA's smart contracts:
 - [Open Source Basic Liquidation Bot](https://github.com/evaafi/liquidation-bot)

 #### Hackathon Version Front-End